AlviseDeFaveri/alvise.xyz/content/posts/writing-software-for-a-sounding-rocket/index.md

 ---
-Title: "Under the hood of a rocket's on-board software"
+Title: "Writing software for a sounding rocket"
 date: 2022-01-21
 RepoCard: false
 math: false
 highlight: false
 image: img/rocket.jpg
-summary: So, this year is going to be 5 years since I first joined Skyward Experimental Rocketry, a student association that designs and builds sounding rockets, and oh boy, it has been a hell of a ride!
+summary: This year is going to be 5 years since I first joined Skyward Experimental Rocketry, a student association that designs and builds sounding rockets, and oh boy, it has been a hell of a ride!
 I've learned a lot from this team, both from a technical and a human perspective, and I'd like to give something back...
 ---

-{{< figure link="https://www.skywarder.eu/blog/lynx-en/" src=img/rocket.jpg.webp caption="Test launch in Roccaraso (🇮🇹). © Skyward Experimental Rocketry, 2021">}}

-So, this year is going to be 5 years since I first joined [Skyward Experimental Rocketry](https://skywarder.eu), a student association that designs and builds sounding rockets, and oh boy, it has been a hell of a ride!
+This year is going to be 5 years since I first joined [Skyward Experimental Rocketry](https://skywarder.eu), a student association that designs and builds sounding rockets, and oh boy, it has been a hell of a ride!

 I've learned a lot from this team, both from a technical and a human perspective, and I'd like to give something back.
 So, to celebrate the fact that they've just [open-sourced](https://github.com/skyward-er) their on-board software (**OBSW**), I figured it would be fun to write something about what this software does and how we developed it.

+{{< figure link="https://www.skywarder.eu/blog/lynx-en/" src=img/rocket.jpg.webp caption="Test launch in Roccaraso (🇮🇹). © Skyward Experimental Rocketry, 2021">}}

 I won't be diving into the nitty gritty implementation details here (I might do that in a separate post in the future): what I want to provide is a high-level overview of what the software has to do and what type of problems it has to face.